lioneltayyd/MADS-CAP/README.md

 You need API secrets to specific notebooks.
 [View this](https://github.com/lioneltayyd/MADS-CAP/blob/main/env_example.txt) to enter the secrets.
 You also need a WRDS access to get the WRDS sentiment data (free for Michigan students and staffs).
-Otherwise, you can download the dataset from [Google Drive](https://drive.google.com/drive/folders/1sgpZq_FNcWTuYZ-bU54LLtaGjtytRJlR?usp=sharing) to compile the features and run the backtesting framework.
+Otherwise, you can download the datasets from Google Drive.

 Notebook Name | Description
 --- | ---